open-sesame-escape/open-sesame-escape.github.io/content/getting-started/_index.md

     anything like them.

-When starting the puzzle design for your escape room, it is good to start by browsing [puzzle suggestions][puzzles] from this page and others while keeping these features in mind.
+When starting the puzzle design for your escape room, it is good to start by browsing [puzzle suggestions][puzzles] from this site and others while keeping these features in mind.
 You can also get inspiration from any commercial escape rooms that you have done.
 As you think about potential puzzles, it is a good idea to keep a list of potential ideas, even if you